 - Once you have had an energy drink, you should opt for chewing a sugar-free gum.
 This leads to saliva production which is essential.

 - Water intake is important.
-Gulp down as much of this really good, clear and crisp water as possible
+Gulp down as much of this really good, clear and crisp water as possible.
+This is the best kind of beverage you can consume.
+Ensure that you are having enough of water.

 Energy drinks are awesome.
 There is no denying that.
 But at what price are we paying for this major boost to our health?
-Is it even worth it.
+Is it even worth it?
+Sure it seems like everyone is enjoying energy drinks nowadays.
+But the impact it makes onto our health is something you should not be ignoring.

 Look into ways in which you can get that energy boost you want, while keeping your health safe.